VSevagen/grimoirelab-tutorial/docs/dashboard/visualization.md

 2. Once you have the above open, click on the `+` icon to open up the visualization types panel.
    ![visualization type](../assets/visualization-type.png)
-3. Pick the visualization of your choice.
+3. Pick the visualization of your choice based on your preference